 Christmas is a perfect time to spend with family and friends.
-It’s a great time to entertain and taking part in annual traditions for the entire family.
-And, if you are like me, it’s also important to decorate the inside and outside of the house in holiday fare.
-Unfortunately, we can’t do it all.
-So, to help you determine what you plan on doing this holiday season, I have compiled several tips from my own and my fellow Professional Organizers experiences.
+It's a great time to entertain and taking part in annual traditions for the entire family.
+And, if you are like me, it's also important to decorate the inside and outside of the house in holiday fare.
+Unfortunately, we can't do it all.
+So, to help you determine what you plan on doing this holiday season, I have compiled several tips from my own and my fellow Professional Organizers' experiences.
 I hope it helps you determine what you and your family want to do this holiday season.

 First, I will start with my tips.
 My tips are primarily based on prepping your activities and your home.
-I personally use these tips, and it helped me reduce stress and enjoy the season more.
+I personally use these tips, and they helped me reduce stress and enjoy the season more.
 I hope it helps you.

 1. Dust before you decorate your home.
 Shake out the items before bringing them into the house to minimize the dust on stored items.

 2. Make a list of things you need while you are decorating to save you time and money.
 Make a list and place it in your wallet.
 This task will remind you to get the stuff when you are out shopping.
 Also, check online for any coupons for the products you need and print them out.